Aegina or Hydra: Which Greek Saronic Island Is Better to Visit?

 Nick is is digital nomad originally from Athens, Greece.
 You will now find him exploring the Greek islands, Bulgaria and beyond.

-From old traditional stone houses to picturesque villages, sandy beaches, natural springs, and my Aegina Vs. Hydra travel guide has it all.
+From traditional stone houses and picturesque villages to sandy beaches and natural springs, this Aegina vs. Hydra travel guide has it all.

-In that case, you can quickly jump on a ferry from Athens and be firmly in the peace and quiet of an island in around an hour.
+In that case, you can quickly jump on a ferry from Piraeus (Athens’ main port) and be on an island in as little as 30 minutes, depending on the route.
 This guide will show you how to do just that.

 Two of the most popular islands of the Saronic Islands are Aegina and Hydra.
 So, if you only have time to see one, which should you go to?